-where $Dep{j,pre}$ is a grouping dummy variable, which equals 1 for banks with below median initial values and 0 otherwise, respectively, referring to $SF\Dep{j,pre}$ and $CAR{j,pre}$ (i.e., grouping the dummy variable of initial reliance on stable funding and the capital adequacy ratio).
+where $Dep{j,pre}$ is a grouping dummy variable, which equals 1 for banks with below median initial values and 0 otherwise, respectively, referring to $SF_Dep{j,pre}$ and $CAR_Dep{j,pre}$ (i.e., banks are grouped by their initial reliance on stable funding and the capital adequacy ratio).
 The coefficients of the interaction terms are of interest, and we expect them to be negative and significant if the hypotheses hold.

 We estimate the average treatment effect in Eq.
 (11), assuming that it is time invariant and homogeneous across banks.
-However, as Goodman-Bacon (2021) points out, two-way fixed effects may result in negative weights when ignoring the heterogeneous treatment effect across periods and units.
-Thus, we relax the assumption by allowing the time-variant treatment, as shown in Eq.
-(13):
+However, as